 ‘Heterogeneous Firms and Policy Preferences.’
 In The Oxford Handbook on the Politics of International Trade, Lisa Martin (ed.).
 2015.
 Oxford: Oxford University Press.
 196-212.

-The Political Economy of Foreign Direct Investment to Developing Countries. (forthcoming for the Handbook of the International Political Economy of Development, with Nikki Harish)
+The Political Economy of Foreign Direct Investment to Developing Countries (with Nikki Harish)

 The Political Economy of Institutional Quality and Monetary Policy